notaryproject/specifications/specs/signature-envelope-jws.md

 The final signature envelope comprises of Payload, ProtectedHeaders, UnprotectedHeaders, and Signature, no additional top level fields are supported.

-Since Notary Project restricts one signature per signature envelope, the compliant signature envelope MUST be in flattened JWS JSON format.
+Since the Notary Project restricts one signature per signature envelope, the compliant signature envelope MUST be in flattened JWS JSON format.

 ```jsonc
 {